 It was the fall of 1966.
 Somewhere in Germany, Porsche’s racing expert Rolf Wütherich was doing the math for the 911 R (R is for racing) project.
 He was running the numbers on weight and power as the Stuttgart-based carmaker wanted a vehicle superior to the current competition in its power-to-weight ratio.
 He concluded that what Porsche needed was a 911 that barely resembled one.

 This purebred race car version of the 911 had the potential to dominate in GT racing while speeding up the progress of the nameplate in motorsport, which to that point had been rather slow.
-Rolf’s new 911 R concept made Porsche’s leadership in Zuffenhausen consider GT homologation, not winning races outright.
-However, Porsche built only 23 cars instead of the 500 required, so GT homologation was no longer on the table, only racing as a prototype against purpose-built machines.
-On paper, the 911 R had no business competing there, let alone winning.
+Rolf’s new 911 R concept made Porsche’s leadership in Zuffenhausen consider GT homologation instead of just winning races outright.
+However, Porsche built only 24 cars instead of the 500 required.
+This total consisted of four prototypes and 20 production units, which meant GT homologation was no longer on the table.
+This forced the 911 R to race as a prototype against purpose-built machines.
+On paper, it had no business competing there, let alone winning.
 It did anyway.

 No Subscription?
 You’re missing out